georgewillben/Nikola-Tesla-Quote-Generator/README.md

 The project is written in javascript and is run with Node.js

 ## Setup
-To run the program, first install [Node.js](https://nodejs.org/en/download/), then run the script.js file.
+To run the program, first [install Node.js](https://nodejs.org/en/download/), then run the script.js file in node.
 It can be done in git bash as shown below.
 ```
 $ node script.js
 ```

 ## Sources
-This project was part of my [Codecademy](codecademy.com) course.
+* This project was part of my [Codecademy](codecademy.com) course.
-I got the Nikola Tesla quotes from [goodreads](https://www.goodreads.com/author/quotes/278.Nikola_Tesla).
+* I got the Nikola Tesla quotes from [goodreads](https://www.goodreads.com/author/quotes/278.Nikola_Tesla).